alfiedotwtf/AABillFAQ/README.md

 the leaker might be in contact with (ie people other than the target).
 This Sch 1 notice could include things like installing malware on the phone of a journalist who might be publishing the leaks.
-In this example, the Sch 1 notice is being used to undermine a person's security who is not the target, pursuant to an authorisation.
+In this example, the Sch 1 notice is being used to undermine a person’s security who is not the target, pursuant to an authorisation.

 ---